Alert

 Spillway

-The spillway had two gates closed, two gates open 0.5 ft each (225 cfs) Tuesday.
+The spillway had all gates closed (0 cfs) Tuesday due to heavy rainfall the week before last.
+Expect the gates to open slightly this week unless there is more rainfall.
 Best luck in the spillway is when some water is being released, but not too much.
 Expect frequent spillway gate closures and openings as the Corps maintains the rule curve in the reservoir above.
-For crappie, fish jigs and/or minnows out of the current or right along the rocks.
-A few can also be caught trolling or drifting in the Lower Lake.
+For crappie, fish jigs and/or minnows out of the current or right along the rocks or troll or drift in the Lower Lake.
+Crappie reports have picked up lately fishing from the rocks.
+Spillway and Lower Lake crappie fishing depends on winter water releases from Sardis Lake.
+A dry winter resulted in little water being released (click on the Little Tallahatchie River link below).
 Catfishing is best in eddies on natural bait fished near the bottom in the spillway or down near the Lower Lake runout.
 White bass have been showing up - they will be in the current where you can drift a 2-jig rig just off bottom (watch the rocks!) or fish small crankbaits or tailspinner lures.
 For bass, cover in the old river run is the best bet, or fish along the rocks in the spillway with spinnerbaits or swimbaits.

 Spillway gate openings, flow rates, and spillway water levels can be obtained at (662)563-4531 or check at Vicksburg District Daily River Bulletin for a table OR Little Tallahatchie River @ Sardis Dam, MS for a graph OR Yazoo River Basin Reservoirs for both (click on 24-hour change for picture explanation of gate flow, spillway flow, etc.).
 Be sure to check the date on the table; it usually is updated midday.